JacksonKuo/blog/_posts/2025-2-13-app-defense-part-7.markdown

 * Step 7: **Add Smokescreen**

 # Thought Process
-The next application defense to add Smokescreen for SSRF defense.
-I think I've done this in the past, but good to have it on hand.
+The next application defense to add Smokescreen for SSRF defense.[^1] I think I've done this in the past, but good to have it on hand.

 There a number of ways to deploy smokescreen in a k8s cluster.

 * Deployment + Service
-* DaemonSet[^1]
+* DaemonSet[^2]
 * Sidecar

 The ideal setup is for smokescreen to be a callable service by other services.